divyajeettt/matplotlib-exploration/README.md

 Although some of my other projects do use these features, it would be nice to add the following to this repository:
 - Add [subplots](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplot.html)
-- Add 3-dimensional paramtrized plotting
+- Add 3-dimensional parametrized plotting